FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models: Method

-As visualized in~\cref{fig:observation}(Bottom), our analysis reveals three distinct generation stages of the text-to-image VAR models~\citep{Infinity}.
+\minisection{Three-Stage Observation of Text-to-Image VAR.} As visualized in~\cref{fig:observation}(Bottom), our analysis reveals three distinct generation stages of the text-to-image VAR models~\cite{Infinity}.
 Specifically, given a pretrained VAR model, the autoregressive modeling with next-scale prediction follows the autoregressive likelihood in~\cref{eq:var_joint_p}.
 Intuitively, at increasingly larger prediction scales, the image semantics and structures tend to be well defined.

-To verify and investigate this property, we use CLIP~\citep{hessel2021clipscore} and DINO~\citep{oquab2023dinov2} to evaluate global and local semantics, respectively.
-Also, we employ LPIPS~\citep{zhang2018unreasonable} and DISTS~\citep{ding2020iqa} to evaluate structural consistency.
+To verify and investigate this property, we use CLIP~\cite{hessel2021clipscore} and DINO~\cite{oquab2023dinov2} to evaluate global and local semantics, respectively.
+Also, we employ LPIPS~\cite{zhang2018unreasonable} and DISTS~\cite{ding2020iqa} to evaluate structural consistency.
 The statistical results are shown in~\cref{fig:observation}a.
 For both CLIP and DINO, the curves exhibit similar trends, with an initial increase followed by a stabilization towards the end.
 For example, at the initial scales, the value of CLIP rises quickly from around 0.13 to above 0.30, and the value of DINO increases from about 0.60 to above 0.98.
 This sharp improvement implies that both global and local semantics are progressively established during the early scale steps.
 In contrast, starting from the specific scale (i.e., 16), both the CLIP and DINO values achieve the peak plateau, indicating that the semantics have been established at these scales. ~\cref{fig:observation}b shows the structural evolution across different scales.
 Specifically, both the values of LPIPS and DISTS rapidly drop below 0.05 (at scale 32) and then level off.
 This indicates that the structures are progressively established during the early- and middle-scale steps.
 And they become well established at the large-scale steps.
 Moreover, we provide the frequency analysis (\cref{fig:observation}c).
 Both the low-frequency and high-frequency components exhibit noticeable variations during the early-scale steps, while the model almost converges in the larger scale steps.

 To summarize, the early-scale steps are responsible for establishing semantics and structures, and semantics converge earlier than structures.
 We term these two processes as the \textit{semantic establishment stage} and the \textit{structure establishment stage}.
 In contrast, the large-scale steps mainly perform fidelity refinement, as illustrated in~\cref{fig:observation}(Bottom) and we term it as the \textit{fidelity refinement stage}.
 The above analyses indicate that perceptual quality is progressively established during the \textit{semantic establishment} and \textit{structure establishment} stages, and thus should be preserved in the original generative process.
 In contrast, the \textit{fidelity refinement} stage can be exploited and operated for accelerations.